Have you ever met anyone who said, “Yeah, my boyfriend lives on another continent, and it’s the best thing ever”?

 Longing for your partner and their physical presence is a good sign of healthy long-distance love.
 It might be painful to miss somebody as much, but it’s a good sign.
 It means the fire is still burning, and the relationship is holding strong.

-3. You Don’t Shy Away from Expressing How Much You Miss Each Other
+3. He Doesn’t Shy Away from Expressing How Much He Misses You

 With time, “I miss you” and “I love you” tend to turn into habitual expressions.
 It doesn’t mean that your partner isn’t telling the truth, they probably do miss and love you, but sometimes we need some ‘proof.’